will62794/will62794.github.io/_drafts/2024-11-04-compositional-reconfig-verification.markdown

 This interaction graph, annotated with the interaction variables along its edges, makes explicit the logical dataflow between actions of the protocol, and also suggests natural action groupings for decomposition.
 For example, we can note that the only outgoing dataflow from the set of actions of the resource manager is via the $$msgsPrepared$$ variable, which is read by the transaction manager via the $$TMRcvPrepare$$ action.
 The only incoming dataflow to the resource manager sub-component is the via the $$msgsAbort$$ and $$msgsCommit$$ variables, which are written to by the transaction manager.
 This matches our intuitive notions of the protocol where the resource manager and transaction manager are logically separate processes, and only interact via specific message channels.

-## Interaction Abstraction for Compositional Verification
+## Interaction Abstraction for Verification

 The decomposition notions above based on interaction graphs provide a way to consider a protocol decomposition in terms of how its fine-grained atomic sub-components interact.
 We can take this concept further and utilize this structure for a kind of compositional verification for certain interaction graph structures that are amenable to this type of analysis.